FazalLabBCM/FazalLabPipelines/docs/BamToBigWig.md

 ## What next?

-You can check the log file in your processed data folder to see the progress of your job as it runs.
+You can check the “BamToBigWig.log” file in your processed data folder to see the progress of your job as it runs.
+It will say “DONE” at the bottom of the log file when the pipeline has finished successfully.

 Once BamToBigWig has finished, you are ready to view your experiment's genome tracks.
 Follow these steps to view your genome tracks using the [UCSC Genome Browser](https://genome.ucsc.edu/):